Ken Utilization Layer: Hebbian Replay Within a Student's Ken for Adaptive Exercise Recommendation: Experiments

 \subsubsection{Learner-Perceived Value}

-Along side the custom quizzes, students completed a brief survey using a 5-point Likert scale to rate the perceived difficulty and helpfulness of the quiz they received (Appendix \ref{appendix:human_subjects}.
-Students who opted into the adaptive quiz condition ($n \approx 20$ per week) consistently reported lower difficulty ratings (mean $= 2.40 \pm 0.77$) and higher helpfulness (mean $= 3.86 \pm 0.83$) compared to peers who received static quizzes with a BT level of 2.5 (difficulty $= 2.75 \pm 0.86$, helpfulness $= 3.69 \pm 0.92$) (Table~\ref{tab:survey_results}).
-These differences were statistically significant ($p < 0.05$, Wilcoxon signed-rank test), suggesting that adaptive quizzes were both more accessible and more valuable to learners.
+To evaluate the instructional impact of the adaptive quizzes, we collected weekly survey data from students using a 5-point Likert scale.
+Students rated the perceived difficulty and helpfulness of the quizzes they received.
+Those in the adaptive condition (approximately 20 participants per week) reported significantly lower difficulty ratings ($2.40 \pm 0.77$) and higher helpfulness ratings ($3.86 \pm 0.83$) than peers in the static quiz condition (difficulty = $2.75 \pm 0.86$, helpfulness = $3.69 \pm 0.92$), as shown in Table~\ref{tab:survey_results}.
+All differences were statistically significant ($p < 0.05$, Wilcoxon signed-rank test), indicating that personalized quizzes were not only better aligned with each learner’s current ability, but also perceived as more useful.

-To visualize how the model adapted to individual learning trajectories, we present a Sankey plot in Figure ~\ref{fig:shortanswer_results} B, which illustrates the evolving distribution of average BT-level questions assigned to each student.
-Over time, paths diverge and converge, indicating that the model quickly tailored question difficulty to match each student’s mastery level week over week.
+Figure~\ref{fig:shortanswer_results}B visualizes how the system adapted over time.
+A Sankey diagram shows the average Bloom level of assigned questions per student over 10 weeks.
+Diverging paths reflect how the model learned to tailor difficulty, assigning more advanced cognitive tasks as student mastery improved.
+This suggests that KUL-Rec was able to track individual learning progress and adjust recommendations accordingly, supporting differentiated instruction in a scalable manner.